 Instructions

-- Dough: Start by making the yeast mix: combine 1 tbsp of sugar, 1 tbsp of flour, yeast, and 3.5 ounces of milk.
+- Dough: Start by making the yeast mix: combine 1 tablespoon of sugar, 1 tablespoon of flour, yeast, and 3.5 ounces of milk.
 Leave aside for 10 minutes.
 The yeast will bubble up and rise.

 - Combine the remaining sugar, eggs, butter, a pinch of salt, and a pinch of baking soda to the yeast.
 Mix well.
 Add the yeast.
 Continue mixing.